StackStorm/st2/docs/source/install/all_in_one.rst

 Before getting started, it is necessary to do a bit of pre-planning to integrate |st2| into an environment.
 Below is a checklist of items to prepare before running the installer.

 #.
 A server.
 See below for the list of pre-bundled options - including a VMDK for VMware environments and an AMI image which can be great for trying us out on AWS, or bring your own.
 #.
-Hostname of new server setup with DNS.
+Hostname and IP of new server.
+IP must be externally addressible from the target install box.
 #.
 Admin Password.
 #.
 Administrative SSH Public/Private Keys *(Optional)*
 #.
 SSL Certificates *(Optional)*